precice/config-check/README.md

 config-checker
 ├── .github, .idea, etc…
 │
+├── docs                       # Documentation on rules and the inner workings of this checker │
 ├── preciceconfigchecker       # Main library files
-│   ├── rules                  # All rules that get checked by the checker │   │   ├── ...
+│   ├── rules                  # All rules that are checked by this utility │   │   ├── ...
 │   │   └── examples           # Exemplary implementations of rules to test output format
 │   │       └── ...